jquery/learn.jquery.com/CONTRIBUTING.md

   - Do use humor strategically.
 When in doubt, err on the side of formality.
   - Do use hyperlinks to refer readers to concepts or topics that have been covered in other sections.
   - Do attribute others.
+  - Don't assume the reader will have prior knowledge of topics or concepts, especially when targeting beginner or intermediate audiences.
+  - Don't use rhetorical questions.
+  - Don't write in first or third person.

 #### Linking & Referencing Content